flame-code/FLAME/docs/07_potential.rst

     **ecut**: (real) The cutoff energy that specifies how dense the basis set is when solving the Poisson's equation.
     The value is used for every non-pairwise method available in FLAME.
 There is no default value and it must be set.
-In units of Ha.
+Units in Ha.

         default: ``No default value.``

     **ecutz**: (real) The cutoff energy that specifies how dense the basis set is in the *z*-direction when solving the Poisson's equation.
-    The value is used only when the ``p3d`` method is selected.
+    The value is used only when the ``p3d`` method is selected in **psolver**.
 There is no default value and it must be set.
-    In units of Ha.
+    Units in Ha.

         default: ``No default value.``

     **rgcut**: (real) The cutoff radius beyond which the atomic Gaussian charge densities are assumed to vanish.
-This parameter is indeed not the actual cutoff radius but it is a unitless parameter that is multiplied by the Gaussian width value.
+This parameter is  *not* the actual cutoff radius but is a unitless parameter that is multiplied by the Gaussian width value.
 There is no default value and it must be set.
     Typically, ``6.0`` is a reasonable choice, and for very high accuracy one may use values up to ``9.0``.
 Arbitrary units.